-The 1 June 2005 action reflected the Board's determination that the ICM Application met the Board-approved qualifications contained in the application criteria for new sTLDs issued 15 December 2003 (the "Criteria").
-The Board repeated and elaborated on this http://www.icann.org/minutes/resolutions-10may06.htm.
+With its vote on 10 May 2006 the Board effectively reversed its vote of 1 June 2005, when it directed ICANN staff to enter into commercial and business negotiations with ICM.
+The 1 June action reflected the Board's determination that the ICM Application met the Board-approved qualifications contained in the application criteria for new sTLDs issued 15 December 2003 (the "Criteria").
+The Board repeated and elaborated on this instruction twice, on 15 September 20053 and on 31 March 2006.